-Students who have studied Resistant Materials or Textiles in Year 9 are welcome to study Graphic Products at GCSE level.
+Students have studied Resistant Materials and Textiles in KS3 so have a good foundation to study Graphic Products at GCSE level.

 This course will appeal to those who enjoy art and computer graphics, including Photoshop 2D Design, Illustrator and Pro-Desktop.
 The only limitation to a projects outcome is the students imagination and the resources we have to create it.